cuemacro/finmarketpy/README.md

 * Change the default Bloomberg settings (Which API to use?
 What server address to use?)
 * Planning to have installation via pip and fix setup.py

+# Examples for PyThalesians

+After installation, the easiest way to get started is by looking at the example scripts.
+I am hoping to add some Jupyter notebooks, illustrating how to use the library too.
+The example scripts show how to:

+* Download market data from many different sources, Bloomberg, Yahoo, Quandl, Dukascopy etc
+* Plot line charts, with different styles

 # About the Thalesians

 The Thalesians are a think tank of dedicated professionals with an interest in quantitative finance, economics,